simonhicks/todo.vim/README.md

     :Todo buy toilet paper

-This will add "[ ] buy toilet paper" to your todo list.
+This will add `[ ] buy toilet paper` to your todo list.
 I have my todo file open pretty much all the time and there are often unsaved changes, so I've tried to make sure this always does what you'd want it to regardless of whether the buffer is open, modified, hidden, etc.